SELECTION OF QUESTIONS AND ANSWERS

 As an analogy, the Horse-Riding Stance is usually employed when developing internal force.
 But in combat it is seldom used.

 Why is the One-Finger Zen hand form found in Hoong Ka and not in other styles.
-This was probably because the One-Finger Zen hand form was widely used in developing internal force in Southern Shaolin, and Hoong Ka Kungfu was the moist typical of Southern Shaolin.
+This was probably because the One-Finger Zen hand form was widely used in developing internal force in Southern Shaolin, and Hoong Ka Kungfu was the most typical of Southern Shaolin.
 In fact, Hoong Ka patriarchs like Wong Fei Hoong and Lam Sai Weng called their kungfu Shaolin, and not Hoong Ka.

 Then why is the One-Finger Zen hand form not found in other Southern Shaolin styles like Wing Choon and Choy-Li-Fatt.
 This was probably because the first patriarchs of these styles used other methods of force training.
 Yim Wing Choon, for example, used Siu Lin Tou which did not have the One-Finger Zen hand form.
 Chan Harng, the founder of Choy-Li-Fatt used a wooden man.